• Skip to primary navigation

 Making it 1-2 Days Ahead

 No one wants to be messing around making side dishes on Christmas Day instead of spending time with their family, so you want to make them all ahead of the day.
-To make this 1-2 days in advance, follow all the recipe steps, but instead of baking the stuffing mix, cover the oven dish in clingfilm and refrigerate.
+To make this 1-2 days in advance, follow all the recipe steps, but instead of baking the stuffing mix, cover the oven dish in clingfilm and refrigerate it uncooked.
 About half an hour before you are ready to put the stuffing in the oven, remove it from the fridge to come up closer to room temp.

 Making it Weeks Ahead